Bill's Bountiful Blog

 Comments: 0

-At one of the first meetings I sat next to a gentle white haired man with a goatee who glowed with his enthusiasm for the music.
+When I first began to help out with the Gallery Concerts Organization, one of my favorite not-for-profit groups, I met a gentle white haired man with a goatee who glowed with his enthusiasm for the music.
 Later I was to learn he glowed about just about everything.
 If the term "twinkle in his eye" was created for anyone it was John.
+Read more

 - Topics